The Complete Beginner's Path

 Chapter 10: From Micro to Macro

 Identical at every scale: Next-token prediction.
 Chain rule.
 Autograd.
 Attention.
 Residuals.
 Softmax.
 Adam.
 The training loop.
 The generation loop.
+The algorithm is the same — only the numbers change.

 DimensionmicroGPTGPT-4 class